hasgeek/funnel/funnel/pages/about/policy/terms.md

 We charge for certain Services and provide other Services without charge.
 But whether we do charge or not is a commercial decision and we believe it is important that we reserve the right to change pricing and related policies if we feel the need to do so.
 We will alert the User when we are about to effect such changes that affect them.

-HasGeek may provide more than one payment method as a convenience to the User.
+Hasgeek may provide more than one payment method as a convenience to the User.
 This may include online payment gateways operated by other companies.
 The operation of these payment transactions occurs outside our control and we only receive a confirmation of payment from the payment gateway provider.
 There are a number of reasons why the User’s payment transaction may fail and we may not be able to provide a suitable explanation for that failure.
 We are incorporated as an Indian entity and only accept payments in Indian currency.

 ## Fulfilment